chidiwilliams/chidiwilliams.com/content/post/pointers-in-go.md

 blockEnv := environment{enclosing: in.environment}
 ```

 In this version, we create a new `environment` struct.
-For its `enclosing` field, it takes (a copy of) the value of `in.environment`, which is a pointer to the current environment.
+Its `enclosing` field takes (a copy of) the value of `in.environment`, which is a pointer to the current environment.

 ![Block environment pointing to same as interpreter environment](https://res.cloudinary.com/cwilliams/image/upload/v1645805769/Blog/vqtlsvfoua0vjx9wz133.webp)